 Do you know that Singapore almost had no MRT transportation network?

-MRT rides are a favourite past-time for many Singaporeans.
-In fact, it is the most used public transportation with an average of 3.3 million commuters taking the MRT daily.
+Mass Rapid Transit (MRT) rides are a favourite past-time for many Singaporeans.
+In fact, it is the most used public transportation with an average of 3.3 million commuters taking the MRT daily (pre-COVID-19 statistics).

-Here are 7 interesting facts about Singapore’s MRT station that you may not know of:
+Here are 8 interesting facts about Singapore’s MRT that you may not know of:

-1. Singapore almost went for a no MRT, all bus transportation network!
+1. Singapore almost went for a no MRT, all bus public transportation network!

 However, what followed were years of debate between the all-bus team led by then-deputy Prime Minister Goh Keng Swee and a team at Harvard, and the MRT team spearheaded by then-Minister of Communications Ong Teng Cheong and the SCP team.
 A televised debate was even held to discuss the future of Singapore’s public transportation network.

-Minister Ong eventually convinced then-Prime Minister Lee Kuan Yew to move ahead with the five billion dollar MRT project as the all-bus network was deemed to be inadequate for land-scarce Singapore.
+Minister Ong eventually convinced then-Prime Minister Lee Kuan Yew to move ahead with the five billion dollar MRT project as the all-bus network was deemed to be inadequate for land-scarce Singapore and insufficient to fulfil the needs of the growing population.

-The MRT system started operations on 7 Nov 1987 with just five stations, namely Yio Chu Kang, Ang Mo Kio, Bishan, Braddell and Toa Payoh station.
+The MRT network began operations on 7 Nov 1987 with just five stations, namely Yio Chu Kang, Ang Mo Kio, Bishan, Braddell and Toa Payoh station.

 2. Bras Basah station is home to the longest escalator in the MRT network

-At 41.3 metres in length, this escalator is the longest escalator in the MRT network and one of the longest in Singapore.
-Connecting Bras Basah’s station concourse (B1) to the transfer level(B4), it takes commuters approxiamtely a minute the travel the entire distance.
+At 41.3 metres in length, the escalator located at Bras Basah MRT station is the longest escalator in the MRT network and undoubtedly one of the longest in Singapore.
+Connecting Bras Basah’s station concourse (B1) to the transfer level(B4), it takes commuters approximately one minute to the travel the entire distance.

-3. All trash bins in MRT stations were removed after the 9/11 Attacks
+3. All trash bins located inside MRT stations were removed after the 9/11 Twin Towers Attacks

-In the aftermath of the 9/11 attacks in 2001, the government of Singapore heightened security in several public locations including MRT stations and bus interchanges.
+In the aftermath of the 9/11 Twin Towers attacks in the United States of America in 2001, the government of Singapore heightened security in several public locations including MRT stations and bus interchanges.

-Over the years, several additional security measures were implemented within MRT stations, including the relocation of mail boxes, the installation of multiple CCTVs, and the removal of trash bins.
+Over the years, several additional security measures were implemented within MRT stations.
+This includes the relocation of mail boxes, the installation of multiple CCTVs, and the removal of trash bins.

 The removal of trash bins, combined with well lit platforms, have virtually eliminated all potential hiding spots for dangerous goods.